 There are also benefits to buying workers’ comp for yourself.
 For example, if you get hurt at work and you have workers’ comp, you won’t need to use your personal health insurance to cover your medical costs.
 That can save you time arguing with your insurance company for reimbursement for every cost.

-What is the Workers Comp Exemption for Sole Proprietorship?
+What is the Sole Proprietor Workers Comp Exemption?

 In some states, you can get a sole proprietor workers’ compensation exemption.
 This is a declaration that you do not need workers’ comp because you don’t employ anybody.
 In California, for example, you can’t get your contractors’ license renewed unless you have proof of paying workers’ comp, or a valid sole proprietor workers comp waiver.